matomo-org/developer-documentation/docs/Hooks.md

 #### API.Request.authenticate
-_Defined in [Piwik/API/Request](https://github.com/piwik/piwik/blob/master/core/API/Request.php) in line [245](https://github.com/piwik/piwik/blob/master/core/API/Request.php#L245)_
+_Defined in [Piwik/API/Request](https://github.com/piwik/piwik/blob/master/core/API/Request.php) in line [251](https://github.com/piwik/piwik/blob/master/core/API/Request.php#L251)_

-This event is triggered when authenticating the API call, only if the token_auth is found in the request.
-In this case the current session should authenticate using this token_auth.
+Triggered when authenticating an API request.
+Only triggered if the **token_auth** query parameter is found in the request.

+Plugins that provide authentication capabilities should subscribe to this event and make sure the authentication object (the object returned by `Registry::get('auth')`) is setup to use `$token_auth` when its `authenticate()` method is executed.

 Callback Signature:
 <pre><code>function($token_auth)</code></pre>